• Skip to primary navigation

 Don’t Cover: Don’t cover the vegetables.
 Again, you can end up steaming them rather than roasting.

 Temperature: Roasting at too high or too low of a temperature.
-Too high will result in a burning of the vegetables before they are done and too low will result in a vegetable that doesn’t brown and become crispy.
+Too high will result in a burning of the vegetables before they are done and too low will result in a mushy vegetable that doesn’t brown and becomes crispy.
 Keep it between 400 and 425.

 Stir ½ – ⅔ Way Through Roasting: Toss them on the sheet pan.
 You will want both sides of the vegetables to brown, so use a spatula to turn them over mid-way through the roasting.